About – The need we aim to meet

 Common Ground

-Common Ground is a development in Gungahlin which opened for residents in July 2015 and has 40 units, of which 20 are for people who were formerly homeless and 20 are affordable housing for people with limited incomes.
+Common Ground began as a development in Gungahlin which opened for residents in July 2015 and has operated since then, to provide residents with permanent supportive housing rather than a temporary service.
+It has 40 units, of which 20 are for people who were formerly homeless and 20 are affordable housing for people with limited incomes.
 The community organisation Common Ground Canberra (CGC) played a vital role in its establishment, including through obtaining substantial non-government donations to accompany funding from the Commonwealth and ACT governments.
+Argyle Housing manages all the residents’ tenancies and Northside Community Service provides personal support services to those residents who need them.